On the Proof of Chiral Symmetry Breaking from Anomaly Matching in QCD-like Theories: Introduction

 One possible strategy to prove chiral symmetry breaking consists in making use of AMC and PMC.
 These form a system of linear equations in the indices of massless composite fermions.
-The index of a given irrep of $\mathcal{G}$ is defined as the number of left-handed minus right-handed helicity states in the spectrum.
-Chiral symmetry breaking must occur if there exist no integral values of these indices that satify both AMC and PMC.
-This line of reasoning was first proposed by 't Hooft~\cite{tHooft:1979rat} and afterwards pursued by many other authors~\cite{Frishman:1980dq, Schwimmer:1981yy, Farrar:1980sn, Takeshita:1981sx, Kaul:1981fd, Cohen:1981iz,Bars:1981nh}.
+The index of a given irrep of $\mathcal{G}[N_f]$ is defined as the number of left-handed minus right-handed helicity states in the spectrum transforming as such irrep.
+If there exist no integral values of these indices that satisfy both AMC and PMC, then chiral symmetry breaking must occur.
+This line of reasoning was first proposed by 't~Hooft~\cite{tHooft:1979rat} and afterwards pursued by many other authors~\cite{Frishman:1980dq, Schwimmer:1981yy, Farrar:1980sn, Takeshita:1981sx, Kaul:1981fd, Cohen:1981iz,Bars:1981nh} under specific assumptions.
 In his seminal paper, 't Hooft worked out the cases $N_c=3$ and $N_c=5$, showing that no integral solution exists for $N_f>2$.
-This result was obtained by considering only baryons as massless bound states, and assuming, for $N_c=5$, that mixed representations have vanishing index.
-Frishman et al.~\cite{Frishman:1980dq} extended the analysis of the purely baryonic case to $N_c > 5$.
-They also assumed that all mixed representations have vanishing indices, and found no integral solution for $N_f>2$.~\footnote{The solution found in Ref.~\cite{Frishman:1980dq} is one where `elbow'-shape Young tableaux have indices $\pm1/N_c^2$, while all the other indices are zero.
-For $N_c=5$, this coincides with the solution found by 't Hooft.
-The same result is obtained by considering the representations of the superalgebra $SU(N_f|N_f)$, which contains $SU(N_f)_L\times SU(N_f)_R \times U(1)_V$ as a subgroup~\cite{Frishman:1980dq,Schwimmer:1981yy}.} A detailed analysis for $N_f=2$ and arbitrary $N_c$ was performed in Ref.~\cite{Cohen:1981iz} by Cohen and Frishman, who showed that integer solutions do exist in this case besides the $\sigma$-model solution already found by 't Hooft.
-An important step forward towards a general proof was made by Farrar in Ref.~\cite{Farrar:1980sn}.
-She considered the possible existence of exotic massless bound states in the spectrum, i.e. bound states with antiquark constituents, and was able to prove chiral symmetry breaking through `$N_f$-independence'.
-According to the latter, the solutions of AMC and PMC are the same for any number of flavors.
-This property was first proposed by 't Hooft in Ref.~\cite{tHooft:1979rat} and justified by him through qualitative dynamical considerations.
-It was later suggested by Ref.~\cite{Frishman:1980dq} that it comes as a consequence of the PMC, and similar arguments were presented in a more quantitative fashion in~\cite{Takeshita:1981sx,Kaul:1981fd}.
-On the other hand, as explicitly pointed out in Ref.~\cite{Cohen:1981iz}, $N_f$-independence cannot hold in general, but only for sufficiently large $N_f$ and according to the spectrum of putative massless composite fermions.
-This is obviously the case, since we know that integral solutions of AMC and PMC were found to exist for $N_f=2$ but not for larger values of $N_f$.
-To our knowledge, no paper in the literature provided a complete and rigorous proof of $N_f$-independence.
-In this sense, despite many papers on the subject, proving chiral symmetry breaking in a generic QCD-like confining theory is still an open issue.
+He assumed that the spectrum of massless fermions includes only baryons with baryon number $b=1$, and that mixed representations have vanishing index for $N_c=5$.
+Frishman et al.~\cite{Frishman:1980dq} extended the analysis to generic $N_c$ by working under the same assumptions.
+They found no integral solution.
+(The real solution found in Ref.~\cite{Frishman:1980dq} is one where `elbow'-shape Young Tableaux have indices $\pm1/N_c^2$, while all the other indices are zero.
+For $N_c=5$, this coincides with the real solution found by 't Hooft.)
+Considering only massless baryons, Cohen and Frishman~\cite{Cohen:1981iz} further showed that integer solutions do exist for $N_f=2$ and arbitrary $N_c$ besides the $\sigma$-model solution already found by 't Hooft.